 It’s a tough spot.
-Days often reach just over 100 F which means asphalt surface could be about 140F in the day time.
-That stressed (well kills) many plants.
-Others can tolerate that but need an evening reprieve.
+Days often reach just over 100 F which means asphalt surface could be about 140F in the daytime.
+That stresses many plants.
+Even plants that can tolerate that but need an evening reprieve.
 Unfortunately, asphalt holds heat longer into the night than concrete, the plants don’t get that cool down.

-So plants and soil organism bake for weeks at a time.
+So plants and soil organisms bake for weeks at a time.

-How can we make this a garden?
-Well, I think we made it something really special.
+We made it something really special.
+Not a garden in the typical sense.
 We made it a wild urban garden using techniques and plants that thrive with these challenges.
-We made it totally organically, with no tilling, no synthetic fertilizer, no plastic irrigation pipes and no weekly mow and blow.
-It’s a designed planting that function like naturally occurring plant community using plants and techniques adapted for zone 8 and hotter climates.
+We made it totally organically, with no tilling, no synthetic fertilizer, no plastic irrigation pipes, and no weekly mow and blow.
+It’s a designed planting that functions like a naturally occurring plant community using plants and techniques adapted for zone 8 and hotter climates.

-One of the company owners told me it was hurricane symbol, but its based on a spiral that’s stretched to make it easy for people to walk past.
-Most importantly, it brings the spiral, a compelling shape that represents a journey, into the middle of this space.
-Conceptually, it’s the journey this little bit of land took; was once woods, then a sandy parking lot, later asphalted and one day after people are gone, woods again of a kind we can’t imagine.
+One of the company owners told me it was a hurricane symbol, but to me, it’s enough that it’s a spiral, a compelling shape that represents a journey.
+Conceptually, it’s the journey this little bit of land took; once wooded, then a sandy parking lot, later asphalted and one day after people are gone, woods again of a kind we can’t imagine.

 Over three years, this garden has worked.
 The only care it gets is a serious pruning back of the rambunctious ground cover, two or three times a year.
 You know, any groundcover that can grow out over 140 F asphalt has me in awe.
 One year, we pruned back the grass in the dead of winter.